 With an awareness of how misophonia affects individuals and considering the neuroscience of its process, a new model of misophonia is proposed: a sensory experience is responsible for a physical reflex and then an emotional response follows.

 At this stage the misophonia sequence enters into the conscious domain – we can be aware of the reflex but the behaviour – the way we respond – is already in process by now.
+The emotional state that occured as a biological process now becomes a conscious feeling – this is what psychologists call affect: the thinking experience of feeling emotions.

 Every one of the individual components must exist before the misophonia process can be completed.
 But each time the sequence is experienced it becomes stronger and the links become more firmly established.
 The way a person feels and behaves becomes a stronger and stronger default response.